 Strobel says, “For eight weeks, it was my job to walk into an empty room and create something.”

-Matt Jensen ’18, a studio art major, explored how societal judgement of physical appearance impacts people — especially those in LGBTQ+ communities — through clay, plaster and silicone sculptures.
+Matt Jensen ’18, a studio art major, explored how societal judgment of physical appearance impacts people — especially those in LGBTQ+ communities — through clay, plaster and silicone sculptures.

 Thea Phillips ’19, a studio art major, used food as a medium for seven individual installations, including a zine, photographic triptychs and multimedia sculpture.
 She says she bought the food exclusively at dollar stores “in order to oppose the fiscally exclusive nature of high art and to embrace the joys of high fructose corn syrup.”